 Greenway, formerly a Rough Rider with Theodore Roosevelt, was the highly successful general manager and an owner of the Calumet & Arizona Mining Company that included the Lavender Pit Mine at Bisbee and the New Cornelia Mine at Ajo.
 He was the second husband of Isabella who, following John’s death in 1926, founded the Arizona Inn in Tucson and became Arizona’s first U.S. Congresswoman.

 For Ajo’s architecture, Mr. Greenway chose Spanish Colonial Revival, a Mediterranean style with Moorish (Islamic) influences: high arches, white stucco surfaces, tile roofs, and considerable decoration.

 Across the street from the plaza, the most prominent features are two white churches.
 The Federated Church, while visually interesting, has almost no ornamentation.
 The Immaculate Conception Catholic Church follows the more ornate architectural style of the central plaza.
 Both are eminently photogenic.

-The Conference Center is where we stayed.
+The Desert Inn and Conference Center is where we stayed.
 Classrooms have been converted to modern, comfortable guest rooms.
 Stuart and Emily are the managers and excellent hosts.
 This is a fine facility for conferences, retreats, reunions, workshops, and special events such as weddings.
 To the extent it might matter to some, I noted that there was no TV in my room.
 Nor does the Conference Center have a swimming pool or spa.